SkoolNotes/Taproot/2020BIO101/KBBioPrimoridalSoupPlanning.md

 - at home in the universe
 	- The chance that a single chemical is self replicating is very low
 	- however, this chemical is much more likely to another chemical
-	- as the number of che
+	- as the number of chemicals and complexity increases, the likelihood that these chemicals will become cyclic increases exponentially